michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.7.4=
+- Added the `submenu_order_addnew` and `submenu_order_manage` arguments for the post type arguments.
+- Added the `submenu_order` argument for the taxonomy arguments.
+- Changed the `order` argument of sub-menu pages to be effective site-wide.

 = 3.7.3 - 2015/12/13 =
 - Added the `action_links_{post type slug}` filter to the post type factory class.